Tmajer/Book-Recommendation-IV/README.md

   To start the application on Linux, run the following commands:

   ```
-  ./recommender-app.sh build
+  ./recommender-app.sh build skip-save
-  ./recommender-app.sh load
   ./recommender-app.sh run
   ```

   The `build` function builds the application image (and saves it on disk).
-  If you don't want to save the image on disk, call the function as follows:
+  If you don't want to save the image on disk, call the function with the `skip-save` argument, if you want to save the image, call the function as follows:

   ```
-  ./recommender-app.sh build skip-save
+  ./recommender-app.sh build
   ```

-  The `load` function loads the built image.
+  If you saved the image to disk, you can use the `./recommender-app.sh load` function.
 This can be ommited if you ran the build on your device as the image gets loaded during the build.

   The `run` runs the application.